IDAHO DISABILITY BENEFITS

 WHAT TO DO BEFORE YOU GO TO YOUR IDAHO SSA OFFICE

 You can use the list above to find the Social Security office that is near your home.
 It is also a wise decision to call ahead and make an appointment for the office you plan to visit.
 You do not want to end up in a long line.
-If you go without an appointment, then you are almost guaranteed to wait.
+If you go without an appointment, then you are almost sure to wait for quite some time.

 Before you go to your local office, collect all of the documents you need in order to apply.
 If you have questions about what documents are needed, then you can find that information on the SSA website.
 In fact, much of the information you need can be found on their website.

 You can also contact Disability Determination Services directly.
-They will accept medical records for your case electronically.
+They will accept medical records for your case when they are sent through their electronic system.
 In order to obtain a PIN and password to use their secure web site, please contact the Idaho DDS:

 HOW DO WE WIN YOUR IDAHO DISABILITY BENEFITS?

 Qualifying disabilities can be both physical and mental.
 For example, you may be a person who has chronic back pain from arthritis.
-Or, you may have even undergone multiple lumbar surgeries.
+Or, you may have even had multiple lumbar operations.
 Or, a neck fusion.

-Below you will find a list of mental impairments that can result in winning disability benefits:
+Below you will find a list of mental conditions that can result in winning SSD and SSI benefits: